Build-Better-Music/Build-Better-Music.github.io/_drafts/IncreaseRhythmicVarietyInYourMelody.md

 Once you listen, then analyze the music.
 Figure out what makes it interesting, and then try writing something that uses that.

 Okay, enough of the aside.
-Let's look at rhythmic techniques that you can employ now (which by the way, I use these because I listened).
+Let's look at rhythmic techniques that you can employ today (which by the way, I use these because I listened).

 ## The Keys to Syncopation